EcologyR/BlueCarbon/README.md

 <!-- [![CodeFactor](https://www.codefactor.io/repository/github/ecologyr/templaterpackage/badge)](https://www.codefactor.io/repository/github/ecologyr/templaterpackage) -->
 <!-- badges: end -->

-The goal of templateRpackage is to …
+The goal of BlueCarbon is to facilitate the estimation of organic carbon stocks and fluxes from soil/sediment cores from blue carbon ecosystems

 ## Installation